Recep Tayyip Erdoğan: Suppression of dissent

 Erdoğan also tightened controls over the Internet, signing into law a bill which allows the government to block websites without prior court order on 12 September 2014.
 His government blocked Twitter and YouTube in late March 2014 following the release of a recording of a conversation between him and his son Bilal, where Erdoğan allegedly warned his family to 'nullify' all cash reserves at their home amid the 2013 corruption scandal.
 Erdoğan has undertaken a media campaign that attempts to portray the presidential family as frugal and simple-living; their palace electricity-bill is estimated at $500,000 per month.

+In 2016, a waiter was arrested for insulting Erdoğan by allegedly saying "If Erdoğan comes here, I will not even serve tea to him.".

 In November 2016, the Turkish government blocked access to social media in all of Turkey as well as sought to completely block Internet access for the citizens in the southeast of the country.
 Since the 2016 coup attempt, authorities arrested or imprisoned more than 90,000 Turkish citizens.

-Insulting the President lawsuits
+Lawsuits

 In February 2015, a 13-year-old was charged by a prosecutor after allegedly insulting Erdoğan on Facebook.
-In 2016, a waiter was arrested for insulting Erdoğan by allegedly saying "If Erdoğan comes here, I will not even serve tea to him.".
-Between 2016 and 2023 there were trials for insulting the president for having compared Erdogan to Gollum, a fictional character of J.R.R.
-Tolkiens Lord of the Rings.
+Between 2016 and 2023 there were trials for insulting the president for having compared Erdogan to Gollum, a fictional character of J. R. R. Tolkien's Lord of the Rings.
 In May 2016, former Miss Turkey model Merve Büyüksaraç was sentenced to more than a year in prison for allegedly insulting the president.
 Between 2014 and 2019, 128,872 investigations were launched for insulting the president and prosecutors opened 27,717 criminal cases.

-Mehmet Aksoy lawsuit

 In 2009, Turkish sculptor Mehmet Aksoy created the Statue of Humanity in Kars to promote reconciliation between Turkey and Armenia.
 When visiting the city in 2011, Erdoğan deemed the statue a "freak", and months later it was demolished.
 Aksoy sued Erdoğan for "moral indemnities", although his lawyer said that his statement was a critique rather than an insult.
 In March 2015, a judge ordered Erdoğan to pay 10,000 liras.

-Erdoğanism

-The term Erdoğanism first emerged shortly after Erdoğan's 2011 general election victory, where it was predominantly described as the AKP's liberal economic and conservative democratic ideals fused with Erdoğan demagoguery and cult of personality.
+Ziya Gökalp

+In 2019, Erdoğan once again publicly recited Ziya Gökalp's Soldier's Prayer poem, as he had done in 1997.
+According to Hans-Lukas Kieser, these recitations betray Erdoğan's desire to create Gökalp's pre-1923 ideal, that is, "a modern, leader-led Islamic-Turkish state extending beyond the boundaries of the Treaty of Lausanne".

+Women

+In 2021, Erdoğan withdrew Turkey from the Council of Europe's Istanbul Convention on violence against women and has attacked groups that defend women.